DaimyoHub/KawaLang/README.md

     to respect the time schedule.

   - **Heavy design**
-    I think that the design I chose to make the type checker makes the code globally heavy and sometimes hard to understand at first sight, that's why I've tried to comment it where I thought it could really be useful for the examinator to read.
+    I think that the design I chose to make the type checker makes the code a bit heavy to read and sometimes hard to understand at first sight, that's why I've tried to comment it where I thought it could really be useful for the examinator to read.
-    The reasons of some such heavy structures are the time schedule, a naive design for some features and patch-ups.
+    The reasons of some such heavy structures are the time schedule, a naive design for some features (extensions...) and patch-ups.

   - **Return statements in branching**
     I wanted to make the language permissive enough to allow branches to return values in the body of a method.
-However, it did not have enough time to handle cases where one branch would return, and the other would not, so I decided to force the user to make an if statement return the same type in both of its branchs, or to not make it return at all.
+However, I did not have enough time to handle cases where one branch would return, and the other would not, so I decided to force the user to make an if statement return the same type in both of its branchs, or to not make it return at all.
-    For instance, the given codes report type errors
+    For instance, some specific branching/return patterns are given below :

-> [!NOTE]
-> It was nice to remark that the typechecker is an actual kind of reducted interpreter : we
-> clearly see that it evaluates a given program, but instead of working with real time values
-> it uses approximations of them (types).

 ```
 method int test() { /* error : method does not return well */